 The RJ-11 jack connects to a 2-wire POTS analog telephone line at any point, whether at the line demarcation point or at the phone line equipment (CPE) end.
 Anywhere on the phone line will work for a POTTR connection, including on a punch block.

 Ethernet Network Connection

 The RJ-45 jack connects to a PoE Ethernet port.
-POTTR uses Fast Ethernet for it’s network connection, which makes it compatible with virtually any PoE router or switch port.
-POTTR is completely powered from the PoE Ethernet port, therefore configure the port to supply power to POTTR, or install a PoE power injector for proper operation.
-POTTR will run as soon as PoE power is applied.
+POTTR uses Ethernet for its network connection, which makes it compatible with virtually any PoE router or switch port.
+POTTR is completely powered from the PoE Ethernet port, therefore requires no external power supply or wall transformer.
+POTTR will power up and run as soon as PoE power is activated on its Ethernet connection.

-More technical detail is available in the POTTR User’s Guide, including the SMTP command and status listings.
-Download the guide from the Datasheet link in the menu above.
+More technical detail is available, including the SMTP command and status listings, from the Resources link in the main menu.

-POTTR is very light weight, and does not require anything more than the two electrical connections mentioned above.
-Mount POTTR anywhere near your POTS or Ethernet punch blocks.
-POTTR is very low power and can be tucked into a small space anywhere in an equipment room.
+POTTR is compact and does not require anything more than the two electrical connections mentioned above.
+Mount POTTR anywhere near your phones or demarcation points.
+POTTR is very low power and can be mounted into any small space in an equipment room or network closet.

 Size: 3″ x 4″ x 1″ | Wt: 100g | Power: < 1 watt

 Contact us for more information on how POTTR can specifically help address your organization.
 We are dedicated to providing the best service and product possible.